 What Are Compensation Benchmarks?

-Compensation benchmarks are data-driven standards that guide salary decisions, ensuring alignment with market rates and organizational pay philosophy.
+Compensation benchmark is data-driven standards that guide salary decisions, ensuring alignment with market rates and organizational pay philosophy.
 They typically include:

 Role of Market Data Providers